niallc/FreeTonightButton/README.md

 ## Deployment

-See `DEPLOYMENT.md` for detailed deployment instructions to NearlyFreeSpeech.net.
+See `DEPLOYMENT.md` for deployment instructions to any web hosting service.
+The app is currently deployed at https://niallcardin.com/freetonight/ as an example.

 ## Future Development